 Edgemont School District

-Our first area of focus is on capital improvements and bonding.
-An architectural and engineering study will be conducted in the fall to determine our construction needs.
+Our third area of focus is on capital improvements and bonding.
 In a 2% tax cap environment, bonding is the main financial strategy for funding construction.
-With current debt rolling off in 2022, it is time to plan for Edgemont’s next fifty years.
+With current debt rolling off in 2022, the time is now to plan for Edgemont’s next fifty years.
 In collaboration with the faculty and community, we will examine how our current facilities meet the needs of a growing student population.
+An architectural and engineering study has been conducted, and a vote is planned for Spring 2021.